viniciusth/inoa-challenge/README.md

 pip3 install -r requirements.txt
 ```

-After installing, it is also need to use the .env.example to create a new .env file with the data filled in.
+After installing, it is also needed to use the .env.example to create a new .env file with the data filled in.

 ## Run